FrederikLizakJohansen/DebyeCalculator/paper/paper.md

   - name: Frederik L. Johansen
     orcid: 0000-0002-8049-8624
     equal-contrib: true
+    corresponding: true # (This is how to denote the corresponding author)
     affiliation: "1, 2" # (Multiple affiliations must be quoted)
   - name: Andy S. Anker
     orcid: 0000-0002-7403-6642
     equal-contrib: true # (This is how you can denote equal contributions between multiple authors)
+    corresponding: true # (This is how to denote the corresponding author)
     affiliation: 1
   - name: Ulrik Friis-Jensen
     orcid: 0000-0001-6154-1167